 Asbestos can usually be found hiding in these household and industrial structures.

-Everyone is exposed to asbestos at some point in time because low levels of the mineral are ever present in the air, water, and soil.
-Thankfully, most of us will not contract an asbestos related disease despite this exposure.
-People who suffer the adverse effects of asbestos usually come into contact with it on a regular basis, due to an occupation that demands working directly with the material or by way of substantial environmental contact.
+Everyone is exposed to asbestos at some point in time because low levels of the mineral are ever-present in the air, water, and soil.
+Thankfully, most of us will not contract an asbestos-related disease despite this exposure.
+People who suffer the adverse effects of asbestos usually come into contact with it on a regular basis, due to an occupation that demands to work directly with the material or by way of substantial environmental contact.
 When properly surrounded by pipe, walls and construction, asbestos is generally a safe material.
 However, wear and tear over time can cause particles to become airborne in the home or building and that is when it causes harm.

 In the USA, it is actually inexpensive (as low as $200) to call out an inspector to check for asbestos in your environment.
 They will come to your building to check the spaces where asbestos exposure can occur and run thorough tests to ensure that any asbestos in your home or workplace is safe and not airborne.
 If you do need asbestos removed from your home or building, you’ll need to be prepared for a rather expensive operation.
 Trained, licensed professionals using proper safety equipment (full hazmat suits, respirators) should always be employed to remove the hazardous material.
 However, it’s important to remember whatever one pays for removal or inspection of asbestos, their family’s safety from cancer outweighs any cost.

 Mesothelioma is a rare and aggressive cancer directly linked to asbestos exposure.
 When asbestos fibres become airborne, they can be inhaled or swallowed by people inside the building or home.
 Since asbestos fibres are so strong, they do not break down and become lodged in areas like the lining of the lungs.
 Scar tissue and cancerous cells can form in the lungs, causing pleural mesothelioma.